huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 2. The zero-RTT mechanism relies on TLS resume, which can provide linkability between successive client sessions.

-These issues are developed (#privacy-issues-with-0rtt-data) and (#privacy-issues-with-session-resume).
+These issues are developed in (#privacy-issues-with-0rtt-data) and (#privacy-issues-with-session-resume).

 ## Privacy Issues With 0RTT data